fl3a/jekyll_deployment/README.md

 ### deploy.conf

-Copy *deploy.conf* to your sites repo, edit the **mandatory variables**, commit and push it, so the can read its config from the repo.
+Copy *deploy.conf* to your sites repo, edit the mandatory variables, commit and push it, so the can read its config from the repo.

-These are the mandatory variables, you must change the according your needs:
+These are the **mandatory variables**, you must change them according your needs:
 (If you are on uberspace, `www` already fits their path schema😙)

 1. The branch that should be build (pushes to other branches will be ignored): `build_branch`, e.g. `main`